vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_plugin_installation.html.md

 * Install Android SDK (ignore if you already have it installed) from [Official Android page](http://developer.android.com/sdk/index.html#download).
 It is a zip file that you need to download & unzip.
 * Download the [plugin zip]().
 Unzip it.
 You will see a bunch of jar files, twit.zip file & a config.properties file.
-* Copy all the extracted files from the plugin.zip in **[Unzipped SDK Directory] -> [Eclipse Home Folder] -> dropins** directory. dropins directory exists for you to manually 'drop' an Eclipse plugin there.
+* Copy all the extracted files from the plugin.zip to **[Unzipped Android SDK Directory] -> [Eclipse Home Folder] -> dropins** directory.
+The dropins directory exists for you to manually 'drop' an Eclipse plugin there.
 In the example below, the SDK Directory is 'adt-bundle-mac-x86_64-20131030', inside it there is 'eclipse' directory with 'Eclipse' executable & 'dropins' directory.
 All the extracted files are already copied inside the dropins directory.

 !["Dropins with all the jars copied"](/assets/twitter-client/dropins-location.png "Dropins with all the jars copied")

 * Open your Eclipse by double clicking the Eclipse executable in your Android SDK.
+You might encounter a prompt for the installation of Java runtime.
+In that case, please refer to [Java SDK installation](http://androidconceptlessons.herokuapp.com/android-tutorial/android-setup#JDK-Setup).
 If you had Eclipse running already, you need to restart it.
 There is a workspace selection popup first.
 Specify a workspace directory (if it is your first time with Eclipse).
 Hit ok.
 You should see a welcome popup.
 Great, you are all set now.

 !["Workspace selection popup"](/assets/twitter-client/plugin-installation-workspace.png "Workspace selection popup")